2019 Quality Enhancement Plan

 HGTC 2019 QEP Co-Chairs and Committee Members

-- April D. Garner, M.Ed., CDF – Co-Chair, Director of Career Resource Center
+- April D. Garner, M.Ed., CDF - Co-Chair, Director, Career Services, Office of Career Services

-- Theresa Strong, MBA - Co-Chair, Academic Chair and Professor, Business Administration, Personal Care Services and Interior Design
+- Theresa M. Strong, MBA - Co-Chair, Academic Chair, and Professor, Business Administration & Personal Care Services

 - Sherry James, Professor, Nursing

 - Russell Luce, Professor, Communications